-Incorrect wiring may prevent Nest from turning on.
+Incorrect wiring may prevent the Nest Thermostat from turning on.
 Before you check your wires, turn the power to your heating and cooling system off.
-Next, remove the Nest display and take a look at the wiring to check the following:
+Next, remove the Nest Thermostat display and take a look at the wiring to check the following:

 Do you have a common wire in the C connector?

-You can just continue without the common wire installed; Nest usually doesn’t need it.
+You can just continue without the common wire installed; the Nest Thermostat usually doesn’t need it.

 Do you have a millivolt system?

-If you have only two wires connected to the Nest base, here is a chance that your system is a millivolt system.
-This means it isn’t providing any power to Nest.
+If you have only two wires connected to the Nest Thermostat base, there is a chance that your system is a millivolt system.
+This means it isn’t providing any power to the Nest Learning Thermostat.

-Nest only works with low voltage systems, so millivolt systems aren’t compatible with Nest.
+The Nest Thermostat only works with low voltage systems, so millivolt systems aren’t compatible with the Nest Thermostat.
 Once you confirm that your system is low voltage, move on to the next step.